wtsi-hgi/wes-qc/docs/wxs-qc_development.md

 # Developer's howto

-This howto contains development howto and best practices.
+This how-to contains development howto and best practices.

 ## Set up a dev environment